Emergency Escape Requirements for South Jordan Basement Projects

 • You are completing an incomplete basement

 An egress window is not necessary in every finished basement.
-All basement bedrooms, however, have to adhere to the basement bedroom requirements requirements.
+All basement bedrooms, however, have to adhere to the emergency escape requirements for South Jordan basement constructions.

 Minimum Egress Window Size Requirements